Particular/docs.particular.net/transports/azure-service-bus/configuration.md

 partial: lockrenewal

 > [!NOTE]
 > Message lock renewal is initiated by client code, not the broker.
-If the request to renew the lock fails after all the SDK built-in retries (e.g., due to connection loss), the lock won't be renewed, and the message will become unlocked and available for processing by competing consumers.
+If a request to renew a lock fails after all the SDK built-in retries (e.g., due to connection loss), the lock won't be renewed, and the message will become unlocked and available for processing by competing consumers.
 Lock renewal should be treated as a best effort, not as a guaranteed operation.

 > [!NOTE]
-> If message lock renewal is required, it may be worth checking the duration of the handlers, and see whether these can be optimised.
-In addition, it may be worth checking whether the prefetch count is too high, considering all messages are locked on peek.
-This may indicate that too many messages are locked for which the processing exceeds the lock duration.
+> If message lock renewal occurs, two actions may be taken to avoid the time taken for message processing exceeding the lock duration:
+>
+> - Optimise the message handlers to reduce their execution time.
+> - Reduce the prefetch count.
+All messages are locked on peek, so when they are prefetched, they remain locked until they are all processed.